Ardent to open next week

 Carlisle's staff will be small, but smart.
 He has hired Chef Aaron Patin, formerly of Stone Creek, as his cook, Dan Frame as his bartender, and he'll have one additional employee working front of the house to act as host and waitstaff.
 Carlisle says he and Patin will provide the food service to each table to provide a more personal element.

-According to Carlisle, the menu will be seasonal, featuring eleven or twelve items at any given time.
+According to Carlisle, the menu will be seasonal, featuring 11 or 12 items at any given time.
 He'll be putting in the work to source as locally as possible, visiting Edelweiss creamery once weekly for dairy products, procuring vegetables coming by the case from farmer's markets and pulling in beef sourced from his father's farm in Sparta.

 "It's getting back to the roots of where we come from, what we're supposed to be doing," Carlisle says.
 "And it's to show people that you can really do this.
 It just takes a little work.
 For example, we're taking in the whole cow, so, the beef dishes on the menu will change frequently.
 One week it might be tenderloin, but when we're out of that, we'll move to another cut."